 Like Ghoul School, I’m so taken by the concept that I can overlook the execution.
 And like Dr. Chaos, I’m struck with that feeling of ‘if only’, in this case “if only they embraced the low budget on a meta level.”
 Watch some of this game and humor me as I pitch my fantasy: instead of trying to make the low-poly monsters look realistic – an effort doomed to become dated – embrace the low budget of the subject matter (and the game software) and make it obvious that the reptile is some guy in a rubber suit, the floating brain is a puppet where you can see the wires and the 50-foot woman is just a regular looking 1950s actress walking around cheap miniature sets.
 Bring a wobbly flying saucer into the mix somehow.
 And for a final touch, hire Roger Corman to do an introductory voiceover.

 It’s odd, there are so many bad games and movies out there that somehow develop cult followings, in spite of and sometimes even because of their low budget or general badness.
 You could call it the Jill Sandwich effect I guess but I don’t think it’s a recent development.
 The 1957 cult classic Plan 9 From Outer Space is, as the Rifftrax crew put it, the Citizen Kane of bad movies, and yet it’s become so enduringly popular that Tim Burton made a major award winning movie about the making of it.
 Why do so many people find such a dumb little thing so oddly endearing?
 It had such bad acting, such cheap sets, such a goofy story.
 My guess is projects like these get fans because people can pick up certain vibes, a real idea, real enthusiasm, real heart that was put into something, even if it wasn’t made with a matching level of technical skill.
-In Plan 9, most of the actors were pretty bad, but they put 100% into it; the story was goofy but Ed Wood was laser focused and took it very seriously.
+In Plan 9, most of the actors were pretty bad, but they put 100% into it; the story was goofy but Ed Wood took it very seriously.
 In short, the movie was awkward but it was trying hard.
 And to a lot of people, that strikes close to home.
 It’s not some sky-high multimillion dollar mega-corporate production, it’s something made on your level by a handful of people.
 Sometimes it seems the less sophisticated, technical, high-budget, high-payroll polish you add to a project, the more room you give for that kind of engaging human vibe to come through and make a connection.
 It’s like comfort food for your media center.

 And so what better a time to break out that comfort food than Halloween, that good old familiar fun zone that rescues you from the impact of school starting back up and the days getting colder and darker, enough to swing you to homey Thanksgiving, which gets you to the party zone of Christmas, after which, alright! the days are getting lighter again and Spring is on its way!